-Matthew C. Parson is a high-quality, veteran defense attorney based in Franklin, Pennsylvania.
-He practices criminal law, family law, civil law, and estate law.
+Matthew C. Parson is a high-quality, highly experienced, and compassionate defense attorney based in Franklin, Pennsylvania.
+He practices criminal law, family law, and estate law.
 Matthew and his team can help you with divorce and custody problems, even if they are complex and emotionally charged.

 Our satisfaction comes from helping those in need of advocacy, information, or advice.
 We also serve clients in need of criminal defense, civil litigation, and/or probate law and estate settlement.
 Call us today – your first consultation is free!